 ASD is accredited by the Alabama State Board of Education, Southern Association of Colleges and Schools, and the Conference of Educational Administrators Serving the Deaf.
 There is no tuition, room or board for students whose families are Alabama residents.
-Students follow a curriculum based on the Alabama State Department of Education's course of study, just as their hearing peers do, and must pass the Alabama High School Graduation Exam in order to receive an academic diploma.
-An occupational diploma is also offered.
+Students follow a curriculum based on the Alabama State Department of Education’s course of study, just as their hearing peers do.

 ASD’s Work Experience Program prepares students for competitive or supported employment upon graduation through a variety of career exploration and on and off campus work experiences during the year and in their respective hometowns in the summer.